 Do you pay fees associated with memberships that help you achieve your mission?
 Include these expenses in your nonprofit budget.

 Include costs for policies advised by your financial adviser and coverage required by law.
-Don’t forget insurance for your board of directors.
+Ensure you’re covered with general liability, workers’ compensation, and board of director insurance.

 Different projects require different supplies; these vary significantly from activity to activity.
 If the project supplies equal 25 percent or more of the total budget, divide the supplies into additional sub-categories.